cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/add-product-test-2.png?raw=true)</br>
 </br>

-The Superuser will be directed to a form which allows them to upload a product, selecting the category, name, description, price and if required, an image.</br>
+The Superuser will be directed to a form which allows them to upload a product, selecting the category, name, description, price and if required, an image.

+Please see the Bugs Section - Duplicate Attribute Error as the form thumbnail widget has been removed.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/add-product-test-3.png?raw=true)</br>